BLOG ARCHIVE

 The Parco and Zoo Pallavicino is an interesting combination of zoo, historic villa, and beautiful Italian garden.
 From my perspective, visiting in July when all is in full bloom, I'd say it seemed more garden than zoo.
 But little travelers may see it differently, and that the cages and enclosures are hidden behind plants until one is directly upon them might give children a bit of a surprise-around-every-corner feel.
 Actually, it did for me as well.
 To walk through a rose garden, and then around a water pond, only to come nose-to-nose with a zebra in his cage, was quite novel.
 Make sure you notice both the famous cypress arches, and the over 40 species of mammals and exotic birds.

-The park is open from late March until late October, from 9:00 until 18:00.
-In 2009 entrance fees were 9 euro for adults and 6 euro for children under 13.
+The park is usually open from mid-March until late October.
 Maps are provided at the ticket booth.
-If you don't want to walk from Stresa, the zoo offers a little train ride shuttle back and forth from the Stresa Imbarcadero; this is definitely part of the experience for little ones, as well as a convenience for all.
-And take note, going through the zoo was almost a more strenous walk for me than my jog along the lake.
-The paths go up and down fairly steep hills, and are for the most part only covered with gravel.
+If you don't want to walk from Stresa, the zoo offers the trenino shuttle back and forth from the Stresa Imbarcadero; this is definitely part of the experience for little ones, as well as a convenience for all.
+Information about the trenino is on their website.
+And take note, the paths in the park go up and down fairly steep hills, and are for the most part only covered with gravel.
 Wear your comfy shoes.

 Parco and Zoo Pallavicino are on the list of the Top Ten Things to do in Stresa.
 Take a look at the whole list here.